samuelfosu/alx-low_level_programming/README.md

-# ALX Low Levekl Programming
+# ALX Low Level Programming

  Imagine you have a set of really simple and basic LEGO bricks.
 These bricks represent the most fundamental instructions that a computer understands directly.
 Low-level programming is like building with these basic LEGO bricks.
 It's very detailed and close to how the computer actually works.